Home

 Bury it so the top of the bulb is about 1 to 1.5 inches (3-4 cm) deep.
 Add enough water until the soil is evenly moist, but not fully saturated.

 Until the bulb sprouts, i recommend keeping it between 65 and 82 degrees F (18-28°C) both day and night.
-Ensure that the soil doesn't dry out, but also don't keep it soggy.
+Ensure that the soil doesn't dry out, but also don't keep it fully saturated.
 The bulb can take anywhere from 2 weeks to 3 months to sprout.

-If your bulb has leaves -- To keep the leaves from wilting after repotting, start it in very high humidity (over 90%) the first 10 days and then gradually lower the humidity.
+If your bulb has leaves -- To keep the leaves from wilting after repotting, start it in very high humidity (over 90%) the first week, then gradually lower the humidity over 2 weeks.
 An easy way to do this is explained on this page.
 Note that an older leaf or 2 may still wilt after this method, but the newer growth should be perky.
+If the leaves happen to die, don't worry - the bulb will send up new leaves!

 Temperature -- Optimal temperatures are between about 65 and 90 degrees F (15-33 degrees C).
 It can tolerate cooler conditions, but it may go dormant if it gets too cold.
 It needs protection from frost.